First-order and interior-point methods for entanglement detection: SDP hierarchies: EXT, DPS, and PST

 \section{SDP hierarchies: EXT, DPS, and PST}

 We next recall the SDP hierarchies EXT and DPS that approximate SEP.
-As we detail below, there is a tradeoff between these two hierarchies: EXT has a more efficient and simpler description whereas DPS converges faster to SEP.
-We highlight an explicit description of EXT that in turn suggests a new SDP hierarchy PST sandwiched between EXT and DPS.
+EXT has a more efficient and simpler description whereas DPS converges faster to SEP.
+We highlight explicit descriptions for EXT \blue{and DPS} that in turn suggest a new SDP hierarchy PST sandwiched between EXT and DPS. \blue{In contrast to DPS whose description is substantially more involved than that of EXT, the PST hierarchy has a description that is nearly as efficient as that of EXT.}